andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 I ended
-up choosing `pdfminer.six` as it had a simple CLI utility that could convert the entire PDF to HTML in one step, at which point I could manipulate the HTML with a library like `beautifulsoup4` (which I already had some familiarity with).
+up choosing `pdfminer.six` as it had a simple CLI utility that could convert the entire PDF to HTML in one step, at which point I could manipulate the HTML with a library like `beautifulsoup4`.

 After installing `pdfminer.six`, the CLI utility is a one-liner:
 ```bash